SLE302 - Wildlife Field Studies

 |Previously coded as:|

-Literature review on survey techniques 35%, seminar on survey techniques 20%, manuscript (group) 45%
+Literature review on survey techniques 35%, individual presentation on survey techniques 20%, manuscript (group) 45%

 Unit Fee Information